philc/book-notes/slack - tom demarco.md

     In a dysfunctional org where there's lots of wasted time, it might deliver a larger improvement.
   * Supplying additional pressure doesn't free up as much time as you'd expect within an already functioning org.
-    * "Ina healthy knowledge-worker organization, people don't waste a lot of time anyway, since wasted time is an affront to them as much as it is to their management.
+    * "In a healthy knowledge-worker organization, people don't waste a lot of time anyway, since wasted time is an affront to them as much as it is to their management.
 They are more likely to be frustrated by wasted time than enjoy it."
 * Overtime (chap 9)